leverh/react-bookhub-app/README.md

 * **Usage:** Integrated to search and explore books from a renowned external library.
 * **Justification:** The NYT API provides a vast database of books and book reviews, as well as the current 10 best selling books list.

-8. **react-scroll-up-button:**
+8. **Self-made-scroll-up-button:**
 * **Usage:** Provides a customizable "Scroll to Top" button for the application.
 * **Justification:** Enhancing user experience is crucial, especially in applications with lengthy content.
 A "Scroll to Top" button provides users with a quick and convenient way to navigate back to the top of the page, eliminating the need for manual scrolling.
-The react-scroll-up-button library offers an out-of-the-box solution for this with customization options to ensure the button fits seamlessly into the application's design.
+The custom-made-scroll-up-button offers an out-of-the-box solution for this with customization options to ensure the button fits seamlessly into the application's design.

 ## Front-End Testing